Executive Director

 Claire Root Benson

 Claire Root Benson graduated from Mona Shores High School and St. Olaf College, with a vocal music degree.
 After teaching English as a Second Language in South Korea, Claire and her husband Derek returned home.
 Working toward an equitable greater Muskegon defines her vocation.
-She is a member of the Muskegon Rotary Club and MHS Interact Advisor, Pathfinders of Muskegon’s Board of Directors, and volunteers for Girl Scouts of Michigan.
+She is a member of the Muskegon Rotary Club and MHS Interact Advisor, and volunteers for Girl Scouts of Michigan.

 The Board